 To build a Low Cost AM Radio Receiver Circuit follow the below mentioned steps for connections:

-- Get all parts as from circuit.
+- First, get all parts as from circuit.

-- Connect pin 2 and pin 4 of LM386 IC1 to GND.
+- Next, connect pin 2 and pin 4 of LM386 IC1 to GND.

-- L1 coil connect parallel to C1.
+- Now L1 coil connect parallel to C1.

 - Positive of capacitor C6 connect to positive supply and negative to GND.

-- Switch S1 connect one end to positive supply and other end goes to positive of 9V battery.
+- Also, switch S1 connect one end to positive supply and other end goes to positive of 9V battery and negative of battery connect to GND.

 Conclusion:

-This Low Cost AM Radio Receiver Circuit is good for learning radio frequency, signal demodulation and audio amplification.
+Overall, this Low Cost AM Radio Receiver Circuit is good for learning radio frequency, signal demodulation and audio amplification.

-This circuit is great project for beginners to explore analog electronics and radio communication.
+Furthermore, it requires few parts, but shows main ideas of AM radio; also this circuit is great project for beginners to explore analog electronics and radio communication.